Fire Department Key Boxes

 KEY BOX REQUIREMENTS

 Access to Structures.
-In accordance with Section 506.1 of the Fire Prevention Code, where access to or within a structure or an area is restricted because of secured openings or where immediate access is necessary for life-saving or fire-fighting purposes, the fire code official is authorized to require a key box to be installed in an approved location.
+In accordance with Section 506.1 of the Fire Prevention Code , where access to or within a structure or an area is restricted because of secured openings or where immediate access is necessary for life-saving or fire-fighting purposes, the fire code official is authorized to require a key box to be installed in an approved location.
 The key box shall be of an approved type listed in accordance with UL 1037 and shall contain keys to gain necessary access as required by the fire code official.
 The only exception to the key box listing requirement applies to existing key boxes which are not required to be listed in accordance with UL 1037 unless replaced.
+An installation permit is not required.

 Structures Requiring Key Boxes.
 In Fairfax County and the towns of Clifton, Herndon, and Vienna, all buildings with the exception of single-family dwellings shall provide a fire department building access system (i.e., key box with the proper inventory of building entry keys) as approved by the Fire Marshal.
 The types of boxes typically installed include surface-mounted and recessed key boxes, as well as MSDS repository cabinets when required.